-1. Valuing quantity over quality
+Don’t value quantity over quality

 Do this instead: Focus on quality first.
 Many art schools set a range of required pieces so applicants can focus on quality over quantity.
 At CCA, we require 10–15 examples for most undergraduate applicants.
-Art school admissions departments would rather see a portfolio with 11 high quality pieces that are thoughtful and expressive than one with 15 where the quality of work was uneven.
+Art school admissions departments would rather see a portfolio with 11 high-quality pieces that are thoughtful and expressive than one with 15 where the quality of work was uneven.

-3. Taking poor photographs of your work
+Don’t include poor photographs of your work

-Many schools require applicants to submit digital versions of their portfolio using a tool likeSlideRoom.
-If you’re going to be taking pictures of your art to use for your portfolio, make sure to use a high resolution camera that accurately depicts your work’s essence.
-Consider that admissions staff will most likely be reviewing your portfolio on a relatively small computer screen, not standing in front of it.
+Many schools require applicants to submit digital versions of their portfolio using a tool like SlideRoom.
+If you’re going to take pictures of your art for your portfolio, make sure to use a high-resolution camera that accurately depicts your work’s essence.
+Consider that admissions teams will most likely be reviewing your portfolio on a relatively small computer screen, not standing in front of it.

-If you were writing an admissions essay to get into college, you would edit it before submitting it, right?
-Your portfolio should receive the same treatment.
-Once you’ve finished selecting the examples you will include in your portfolio, evaluate the way it flows as a whole instead of just thinking about what each individual piece means.
+Do this instead: Enlist a teacher or counselor for review.
+Once you’ve finished selecting the examples you’ll include in your portfolio, evaluate the way it flows as a whole instead of just thinking about what each individual piece means.
 Be prepared to answer questions about why you chose certain works or arranged them in a particular order.

 Focus on your conceptual ideas and technical skills

 All of this advice is important, but remember: Mistakes happen and that’s OK!
 Don’t waste too much time worrying about making a perfect portfolio.
 Instead, concentrate on selecting works that represent your conceptual and technical abilities, which will help differentiate you from other art students.
 If you can demonstrate depth of meaning in your work while highlighting your artistic aptitude, you’ll have a powerful, creative collection that serves as an asset for art school applications.